Arkansas Senate votes to refund virus fines to businesses

-Johns Hopkins University researchers say that over the past two weeks, the rolling average number of daily new cases has increased by about 9%.
+Over the past two weeks, the rolling average number of daily new cases in Arkansas has decreased by about 66%, according to figures compiled by Johns Hopkins University researchers.